AroenvR/simple-robust-api/README.md

 ## Logging

-The application includes a built-in logging system that categorizes logs based on severity.
+The application includes logging system that categorizes logs based on severity.
 The log levels are as follows:

 - DEBUG: Only for developers, detailed information to help diagnose issues.
 - INFO: Possibly useful information, not critical but may be helpful to understand the application or a user's behavior.
 - LOG: Useful information, generally informative messages that highlight the progress of the application.
 - WARN: Should be paid attention to, could indicate potential problems or security risks.
-- ERROR: Should be looked at, as it could break something or be a security risk.
+- ERROR: Must be looked at, as it could break something or be a security risk.
 - CRITICAL: This could break the application or be a severe security risk, requires immediate attention.

-Logs can be found in the designated log files or in the console, depending on the server configuration.
+Logs can be found in the designated log files, in the console, or the receiving server depending on the configuration.

 <hr/>